AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 static unsafe int ReleaseImpl(UIntPtr _this)
 {
     // 0x10010 = 0x10018 & 0xffffffffffff0
+    // Masking is needed to get the address of the wrapper itself.
+    // This is based on an optimization in the built-in system as well as ComWrappers for memory efficiency.
     UIntPtr wrapperPtr = (nuint)_this & ~(nuint)0xf;

     // 0x10000 = *0x10010